erictepper/library-system-demo/README.md

 * **0.5.3:** Checking out an item will now refresh the apex in other lightning web components.

 ## To-do
-* Update item trigger to only run if Available__c field has changed, rather than always running.
+* Update item trigger to only run if Available__c field has changed, rather than always running. (not necessary)

 ## Demo Information
 ### 1. Library System